Berlin hospital says Alexei Navalny was likely poisoned | DW | 24.08.2020

 The effects of such a chemical on Navalny had been "shown several times and in separate laboratories," the hospital said.
 Cholinesterase inhibitors are found in several drugs, but also pesticides and nerve agents.

-Navalny, a fierce critic of Russian President Vladimir Putin, was brought to Berlin on Saturday via a German-operated flight to receive treatment and has been in a coma for several days.
+Navalny, a fierce critic of Russian President Vladimir Putin, was flown to Berlin on Saturday via a German-operated flight to receive treatment and has been in a coma for several days.

 ''The patient is in an intensive care unit and is still in an induced coma.
 His health is serious but there is currently no acute danger to his life,'' Charite hospital said.
 Doctors are currently treating Navalny with the antidote atropine.